ArchKevin22/pokemon/README.md

 Welcome to REALLY BAD POKEMON, where all the pokemon will have moves that they probably can't learn at all in the original games.
+You can currently battle the computer with a randomly generated pokemon or view the pokedex.

 TODO (just in case I left anything out in the individual files):
 Implement accuracy and evasion